google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_unbind-service.md

 ### Options

 ```
+      --async   Don't wait for the action to complete on the server before returning
   -h, --help    help for unbind-service
 ```

 ### Options inherited from parent commands